Philosophy of culture: English Romanticism

 In 1870 the anthropologist Edward Tylor (1832–1917) applied these ideas of higher versus lower culture to propose a theory of the evolution of religion.
 According to this theory, religion evolves from more polytheistic to more monotheistic forms.
 In the process, he redefined culture as a diverse set of activities characteristic of all human societies.
 This view paved the way for the modern understanding of culture.

+Later writers

+Ludwig Wittgenstein's philosophical references to culture include his notes published as Culture and Value in 1977.